Siddhesh127/Indian-History-for-Kids/prompt_library/09_translation.md

-# Translation Generator

-## Purpose

-Translate the narration into multiple Indian languages while maintaining the original meaning, tone and storytelling style.

-Translations should sound natural rather than literal.

----

-## Input

-Replace

-{{SCRIPT}}

-with the English narration.

----

-## Prompt
+You are an expert translator for children's educational content.

-Translate the following narration into:
+Translate the narration below.

-Hindi

-Marathi

-Requirements

-• Preserve the meaning.
+Narration:
+{{script}}

+Requirements:

-• Preserve historical accuracy.
+- Preserve every historical fact.
+- Keep the same excitement.

-• Use natural conversational language.
+- Use simple language.

-• Suitable for children aged 8–14 years.
+- Suitable for children aged 8–14.

-• Keep storytelling style.

-• Keep dramatic pauses by leaving blank lines where appropriate.

-• Do not shorten the narration.
+- Do not shorten.

-• Do not add new historical information.
+- Do not expand.

-SCRIPT

-{{SCRIPT}}

-Output format

-English

-Hindi

-Marathi

----

-## Example

-English

-Did you know...
+Translate into:

-Hindi
+- Hindi

-क्या आपको पता है...

-Marathi
+- Marathi

-तुम्हाला माहिती आहे का...

----

-## Notes

-Translations should prioritize natural speech rather than word-for-word translation.

-Version

-v1.0
+Return only JSON.

+Format:

+{
+    "hindi":"...",
+    "marathi":"..."
+}